ericngomes/validaclientepoc/README.md

 Tecnologias utilizadas: Maven, jetty para o container Rest, Spring Data para

 *English Language:
-This is a POC that serves as a simple example of how to make a REST call to create and query Customers and phones using Spring to manage and orchestrate serviçoes and SprintData managing the persistence layer.
+This is a POC that serves as a simple example of how to make a REST call to create and find Customers and phones using Spring to manage and orchestrate serviçoes and SprintData managing the persistence layer.

 Technologies used: Maven jetty for container Rest, Spring Date for.